kkapuria3/BestBuy-GPU-Bot/README.md

 	* If Please Wait button shows up, bot will check every for second ATC button every 20 seconds
 	* Whenever second ATC button appears, it will click and checkout
 	* Reading Logs in Console
+* 2.0 - 'Please Wait...' items can now be CARTED and CHECKEDOUT
+ 	* If "Please Wait" button shows up, it will enter a loop of retries which will check the color of button.
+ 	* As long as button stays Gray, it will try and check for Yellow Color
+ 	* Whenever Yellow ATC button appears again, it will click and checkout
+ 	* Status Bar is now being added at bottom
+ 	* Status Bar now shows version and TESTMODE variable

 ## License